 Achievements in the public health field during the 20th century have radically improved the quality of life around the world.
-As a result, diseases have been eradicated or reduced, the rate of infant and child mortality has been decreased and people are living longer.
-Today, public health workers continue to advocate and work toward improved health globally and those interested in the field can pursue training through related academic degrees.
+As a result, many diseases, such as smallpox and polio, have been eradicated or reduced; the rate of infant and child mortality has been decreased; and people are, on average, living longer.
+However, there are plenty of challenges left to conquer in this field.

 If you’d like to have a career in improving public health in the 21st century – whether in your local community hospital or government or through a nonprofit organization that addresses issues on a global scale – earning an online degree in public health can be a good place to get started.

 Students looking to have careers in public health will likely need a degree in that field, and may want to consider earning one online.
 If you're overwhelmed by the number of online programs available to you, this list might be able to help!
 We have ranked the top 10 schools for earning an online public health degree by looking at a variety of factors, including admissions rate, graduation rate and tuition costs.
 You can read more about the methodology used to create the list below, but first: meet our top 10 online colleges for degrees in public health.

 Online programs for public health are meant to educate those who are interested in how diseases affect a community, using their curriculum to impart valuable skills to their students.
 Here, we will explore the coursework found in these programs and the skills they hope to cultivate.